Skip to content

 Hal Foster’s heroes struggled against the exotic and unknown.
 Jungles teemed with hanging vines and wild cats.
 Unscalable cliffs and ancient citadels lurked with evils.

-While “Nina” (1951) was never published, it is one of the finest examples of Frazetta’s comic work.
-Frazetta admitted that some of his fantasy images were inspired by Foster, and it’s certainly easy to see some similarities.
+While “Nina” (1951) was never published, it is one of the finest examples of Frazetta’s comic work, and he admitted that these fantasy images were inspired by Foster.
+It’s certainly easy to see similarities.
 But while Foster created worlds within comic strips, Frazetta was able to do so in single canvases.

 "A sexy girl lost in some strange land by herself... why not?"

-Within a few decades, Frazetta’s work was less about good versus evil and more about fighting for survival.
-Muscular vikings traipse wastelands, witches beckon heroes, warriors slay bloodthirsty beasts.
-It’s more about the adventure itself.
+Within a few decades, Frazetta’s work was less about “good versus evil” and more about the fight for survival.
+It’s more about the adventure itself, with muscular vikings traipsing wastelands, witches beckoning to heroes, and warriors slaying bloodthirsty beasts.

 King Kong

-Frazetta claimed to have watched King Kong more than 4,000 times, making a deep impression on his aesthetic:
+Frazetta claimed to have watched King Kong more than 4,000 times, and that left a deep impression on his aesthetic:

 "The total work of art.
 The hazy, misty, wonderful quality of it is something I always shoot for.
 That mystery, that sense of wonder.
 That's what I try to capture."